 He also published Buddhism Goes to the Movies (http://www.routledge.com/books/details/9780415841481/).

-He has completed translations of two novels, Mountain of Light (Hikari no yama) and Flowers in Limbo (Chuin no hana), by the Akutagawa Award-winning Buddhist monk Genyu Sokyu and translated the play Hell Valley Onsen, Ignorance Inn (Jigoku tani onsen mumyo no yado) by Tanino Kurō.
+He completed translations of two novels, Mountain of Light (Hikari no yama) and Flowers in Limbo (Chuin no hana), by the Akutagawa Award-winning Buddhist monk Genyu Sokyu and translated the play Hell Valley Onsen, Ignorance Inn (Jigoku tani onsen mumyo no yado) by Tanino Kurō.
 He translated the first half of Yoko Ogawa's novel Twinkle of Amber (Kohaku no matataki) and is seeking a publisher.

-Currently, he is translating Theories of Buddhist Meditation (Bukkyo meiso ron) by University of Tokyo professor of Buddhist Studies, Minowa Kenryo.
+He has also translated Theories of Buddhist Meditation (Bukkyo meiso ron) by University of Tokyo professor of Buddhist Studies, Minowa Kenryo.

 Ph.D. in Buddhist Studies from the University of Wisconsin-Madison in 2003.
 He also holds a M.A. in South Asian Religions from the UW-Madison, a M.A. in Japanese Literature from the University of Oregon, and a M.S. in Sociology from Virginia Tech.

-Buddhism, Asian Religions, Reading Buddhist Texts, Buddhist Meditation Traditions, Buddhism in Literature and Film, Representations of Religion and Identity in Japanese Popular Culture.
+Buddhism, Shinto, Asian Religions, Reading Buddhist Texts, Buddhist Meditation Traditions, Buddhism in Literature and Film, Representations of Religion and Identity in Japanese Popular Culture.